Visiting Liseberg Christmas Market in Gothenburg

 Trying the local food

-As I was walking around, lapping up the sights and sounds of Christmas joy I found my stomach grumbling as I passed by the stalls.
+Eventually the intoxicating smell of food was proving too difficult to resist.
 Unable to put my hunger at bay, I picked one of the longer queues and hoped that its popularity would be reflected in the taste.

-I’m not a fussy eater, but when I discovered I’d just paid for a reindeer doner kebab (I’d like to say it was a smörgås or open sandwich as it translates to in English, but it was definitely more like a kebab), I was quite surprised.
+I’m not a fussy eater, but when I discovered I’d just paid for a reindeer doner kebab, I was rather surprised.
+I’d like to say it was a smörgås or open sandwich as it translates to in English, but it was definitely more like a kebab.

 Reindeer sandwich in Gothenburg, Sweden

-However, just two minutes after eating the reindeer meat and with the taste still lingering in my mouth, a Sami man walked past with two reindeer in tow!
+However, only two minutes after eating the reindeer meat and with the taste still lingering in my mouth, a Sami man walked past with two reindeer in tow!

-Admittedly, I did feel a pang of guilt so I had to remind myself that I was in a country where reindeer are common and part of Scandinavian culture and cuisine.
+Oh, the guilt!
+It was hard not to feel a certain way so I had to remind myself that I was in a country where reindeer are common and play a part in Scandinavian culture and cuisine.

 This is especially true in places like the Arctic where types of fruit and vegetables cannot survive under severe climates and animals like reindeer can be essential for a healthier diet.